Al-Rashid of Morocco: Conquest of the Dila'iya Zawiya

 In 1667, Moulay Rashid turned his attention to the Dilaites, who controlled the Middle Atlas and territories of the western plains from southern Rabat to Azemmour.
 Their leader, Abdallah ibn Mohammed al-Hajj, saw the threat, and gathered his followers at Dila, where they swore to follow him against Moulay Rashid.

 Sometime between late 1666 and early 1667, Moulay Rashid began hostilities with a raid on the Ait Ouallal, a group of Dilaite supporters, in the outskirts of Meknes.
 Abdallah ibn Mohammed al-Hajj responded by mobilizing his armies, bringing them to camp at Bou Zmora near the Fes River, near Fez.
 Moulay Rashid met him on the battlefield, and, after three days of fighting, Abdallah ibn Mohammed al-Hajj retreated in defeat.

-Between January and August of 1667, Moulay Rashid carried out military inspections of Taza, Meknes, and Tétouan.
+Between January and August 1667, Moulay Rashid carried out military inspections of Taza, Meknes, and Tétouan.
 He removed El'aguîd as governor of Meknes, and in Tétouan he arrested Aboùl'abbâs Ahmed Enneqsîs, the head of the city, and a number of members of his party, imprisoning them in Fez.
 He also appointed Mohammed ben Ahmed El Fassi, faqīh of the Zawiya al-Fassiya, as mufti and governor of Fez.
 In secret, he continued to correspond with some of Abdallah ibn Mohammed al-Hajj's sheikhs, promising them benevolent rule and good pay if they would side with him in the battle.
 Meanwhile, Abdallah ibn Mohammed al-Hajj also prepared for war, charging his men to conduct levies, sending some recruits to him at Dila and keeping others in reserve in the mountains.
 In 1668, both armies set out for war.

 Arriving in Dila'iya territory, Moulay Rashid defeated the Berbers in Jebelzebibe, and the survivors joined his army.
 In Benzeroel, his troops were ambushed in the mountain passes by the soldiers of Moulay Benzeroel, who repeatedly drove them back, inflicting considerable casualties.
 Moulay Rashid, seeing his troops retreating, said: